madaster/madaster.github.io/gb/en/platform-pages/database/users.md

 ### The toolbar

 **Users**
-- Add user; add a user or invite a new user.
+- Add user; add an existing user or invite a new user.
 - Add API token; generate an API token to invite a system as a user.